technologiestiftung/umweltatlas-masterportal-v3/doc/config_3_0_0.json.md

 #### Portalconfig.menu.sections.modules.filter.filterGeometrySelector

 An additional selection appears above the filter where a geometry can be selected and drawn on the map.
 The filter filters only in the selected area.
-If you use this tool in conjunction with external filtering (`external`: `true`), please remember to configure your layer filter with geometryName.
+If you use this modul in conjunction with external filtering (`external`: `true`), please remember to configure your layer filter with geometryName.

 |Name|Verpflichtend|Typ|Default|Beschreibung|Expert|
 |----|-------------|---|-------|------------|------|